-At Branches, we provide life-changing opportunities to working poor families to help them and their children break the cycle of generational poverty.
+Branches provides life-changing opportunities to hardworking families and their children to help them break the cycle of generational poverty.

-To serve, educate and inspire people through student, family and financial stability services in partnership with our communities.
+Our Mission is to serve, educate and inspire people through student, family and financial wellness services in partnership with our communities.

 Branches was established in 1973 as the urban and social justice agency of what is now the South East District of the United Methodist Church.
 Up until 1999, Branches focused on grassroots organizing, advocacy and working with community members who were disadvantaged and/or experiencing social injustice.
 During this period, Branches focused resources in the areas of social crisis, immigration, housing, hospice care and hurricane relief, among others.
 Since 2000, Branches has embarked on developing and implementing programs that address the root causes of poverty and address immediate and critical needs.
 Today, Branches’ menu of services provides a continuum of support to community members to empower them to pursue life changing opportunities.